Provisional Government of Bangladesh: Government headquarters

 According to prime minister Tajuddin's secretary Faruq Aziz Khan:

 The prime minister had a small office room no bigger than 10'x10'.
 A small secretariat table and a few chairs were all the furniture the PM's office had.
 An iron chest and a steel cabinet occupied most of the space of this little room ...
 Behind this room there was a bigger room about 25'x20' in size which was the PM's bed room cum sitting and dining room, all combined in one.The other wing of the building which had almost similar accommodation was occupied by the commander-in-chief of the army Col. M.A.G.
 Osmani while the upper floor was occupied by some M.N.As and M.Ps as a kind of a hostel.
 It also housed the offices of the acting president Syed Nazrul Islam, finance minister M. Mansoor Ali and home minister Mr. Qamruzzaman.

-Structure

 Cabinet

 The following lists is the president, the vice-president, the prime minister and the cabinet members of provisional government of Bangladesh.